ThePalaceProject/circulation/README.md

 export CPPFLAGS="-DXMLSEC_NO_XKMS=1"
 ```

-## Generating Documentation

-Code documentation can be generated using Sphinx.
-The configuration for the documentation can be found in `/docs`.

-Github Actions handles generating the `.rst` source files, generating the HTML static site, and deploying the build to
-the `gh-pages` branch.

-To view the documentation _locally_, go into the `/docs` directory and run `make html`.
-This will generate the .rst
-source files and build the static site in `/docs/build/html`

 ## Code Style

 Code style on this project is linted using [pre-commit](https://pre-commit.com/).
 This python application is included